The laws of the State of Florida establish the Florida State University Board of Trustees (hereinafter Board).

 - Review and Approval of Previous Meeting Minutes

-- President's Remarks, Reports, Consent Items, Action Items and Information Items
+- Reports, Consent Items, Standing Committee Reports, Action Items and Informational Items

 - New Business

 - Open Forum for Board Members

 All trustees are expected to attend board and committee meetings.
 If a trustee has four absences in a two-year time period, the Chair will ensure that the trustee is still willing and able to serve and will notify the appointing authority of the specific trustee’s attendance record.
 The chair will provide an annual report on trustee attendance to the Governor and Board of Governors.

 Section 301 - Call to Order and Roll Call

 At the hour appointed for the meeting, the Chair shall call the Board to order and the Chair or the Secretary shall call the roll.

 Section 302 -- Quorum